 '''

-simon.utils.is_atomic(document)
+simon.utils.is atomic(document)

 '''

-Checks for atomic update operators.
+Check for atomic update operators.

-This method checks for operators in document.
+This function checks for operators in document.
 If a spec document is provided instead of a document to save or update, a false positive will be reported if a logical operator such as \$and or \$or is used.